Join us for GraphQL Summit, October 10-12 in San Diego. Super Early Bird registration ends soon!

 Launches

-In GraphOS, a launch represents the complete process of making a set of updates to a supergraph, usually initiated by changes to one of its subgraphs.
+In , a launch represents the complete process of applying a set of updates to a . are usually triggered by making changes to one of your published .

-• Adding, removing, or modifying types and fields in a subgraph schema
+• Adding, removing, or modifying types and in a

 • Migrating types or fields between subgraphs

-In some cases, a launch might consist entirely of changes that don't affect your supergraph's public API (such as migrating fields between subgraphs).
+A launch might consist entirely of changes that don't affect your supergraph's public API (such as migrating fields between ).

 Launch status

-Your supergraph's Launches page in Apollo Studio enables you to observe and monitor the schema delivery process for both in-progress and past launches:
+Your supergraph's Launches page in enables you to observe and monitor the process for both in-progress and past launches:

-The green PUBLISHED badge indicates which launch corresponds to your graph's current published schema.
+The green PUBLISHED badge indicates which launch corresponds to your supergraph's current published schema.

 Selecting a launch provides a breakdown of its individual steps and any errors or warnings that occurred during it:

-From this detail view, you can view the timestamp and other details for each step in the launch process, including any schema checks that failed.
-You can also view the launch's associated supergraph schema (or any build errors if composition failed).
+From this detail view, you can view the timestamp and other details for each step in the launch process.
+You can also view the launch's associated (or any build errors if failed).

 What's in a launch?